 Director: Prof. SHOJI,Shuichi

 We promote the cutting-edge researches and the systematic human resource development in the field of Nanotechnology.
-We equipped the various facilities and joined the projects such as “Nanotechnology Platform”.
+We equipped the various facilities and joined the projects such as “Nanotechnology Platform” and “Material DX Platform”.

 The institute is supporting also general companies and public organizations.
 We provide technical support service in the field of nanofabrication.
 These public share-use facilities are located in the “Nanotechnology Research Center”, and the researchers supported by the technical staff have extensive knowledge and experience.
 Following a process, we will contribute to construction of the research infrastructure of nanotechnology, and promote industrial-academic-government cooperation and combined research.

 The Institute was closed down on March 31, 2020.

 The institute aims to develop scientific and practically important aspects of mesoscale science.
 Creation of novel materials technology, related to the overcome of the issues on critical law materials, is important for Japan’s industrial development.
 The Institute is intended to create and establish materials design based on mesoscale chemistry that connects both science and practical applications.
 The following aspects are mainly involved.
 1) Design of higher-order structures by integration of building blocks, 2) Precise control of composition, structure, and morphology of materials, and 3) Preparation of mesoporous materials and inorganic-organic hybrid mesostructured materials.